Leave salary received at the time of retirement/ leaving job

 answer_icon

 Leave encashment received on resignation is subject to tax.
-However, leave encashment received by government employees is fully exempt from tax.
+However, leave encashment received by government employees is fully exempt from tax when received on retirement.
 In the case of private employees, a certain portion of leave encashment received on retirement (whether due to superannuation or otherwise) is exempt under section 10(10AA).
 Therefore, leave encashment received on retirement shall be eligible for exemption under section 10(10AA).

 question_icon